 - Did you suffer any injuries?
 Even if you don’t feel injured, you should always receive medical care after an auto accident.
 You may not feel any pain in the immediate aftermath of an accident due to adrenaline.

 Don’t walk into an interview with your insurer and give away the bank because you didn’t know better.
-Hire Pierce & Shows to help you prepare for your interview, guide you through this complex process, and protect your interests.
+Our Baton Rouge-based team at Pierce & Shows to help you prepare for your interview, guide you through this complex process, and protect your interests.